-Authorities to announce a 'major development' in the hunt for the Golden State Killer
+Authorities have been looking for the Golden State Killer for 40 years.
+Now they think they have him

+Learn more about the case on "Unmasking A Killer" tonight on HLN at 8pm ET.

+(CNN)A person believed to be the so-called Golden State Killer -- accused of 12 killings and 45 rapes across California from 1976 to 1986 -- is under arrest, FBI spokeswoman Angela Bell said Wednesday.
-(CNN)Authorities in Sacramento are expected to announce a "major development" in the so-called Golden State Killer case Wednesday.

-A news conference is scheduled for noon PT (3 p.m.
+Bell would not identify the suspect but authorities in Sacramento are expected to release more information at a news conference scheduled for noon PT (3 p.m.
 ET).

-The FBI says the Golden State Killer -- also called the "East Area Rapist" and "the Original Night Stalker" -- is believed to have committed 45 rapes and 12 killings across California from 1976 to 1986.
+The suspect was also known as the "East Area Rapist" and "the Original Night Stalker."

 The first recorded rape was on June 18, 1976.
 The victim, Jane, was dozing in bed with her 3-year-old son after her husband left for work.
 Then, she was abruptly awoken.